 Commentary on the image: To enrich Jia (the household) and great auspiciousness, which is because submissiveness (or, smoothness) (順) is at this position.

 Line 4 is the representative line of trigram Xun, which prostrates itself and exhibits devotion and obedience, signifying submissiveness.
 Line 4 can enrich the family by acting righteously and submissively sustaining the masculine line 5, the father and wealth.

 The character 順shun4 (submissiveness) can be also signified as smoothness.
 Trigram Xun represented by line 4 can earn a profit three times the average which can progress smoothly because line 4 occupies the position right to it.

 Enlightenment through six four: to sustain the main force and use all available resources in order to prosper (the household).
 To enrich the household by fully supporting the primary source of family’s income or properly managing the family's business and finances is greatly auspicious.
-While this line is activated, the hexagram appears in the form of Tong Ren (13), fellowship, which is referred to as an integration of different people who have the same aspiration, and which will provide more resources and assistance.
+When this line is activated, the hexagram appears in the form of Tong Ren (13), fellowship, which is seen as an integration of different people who have the same aspiration, and which will aggregate more resources and assistance.

 The 5th line

-Text: The king (or, the king's inspiration) arrives at Jia (a household); no need to worry; (this is of) auspiciousness.
+The king (or, the king's inspiration) arrives at (假有) Jia (the household); no need to worry; this is of auspiciousness.